Ipstenu/join-my-multisite/readme.txt

 = How do I style the button? =

 By default it will pick up whatever style your theme has, so if it styles buttons, you'll automatically match.
 If you want more, the css is `input#join-site.button` to just play with the button.

+= How do I style the per-site registration page? =

+In your theme's CSS.
+This is basically the default WordPress signup page, just done in short-code form, so it will default to use your site's CSS anyway.